goncharov-vlad/spa-router/README.md

 <button route='/'></button>
 ```

-When element is clicked, the router matches the argument value to each path template from route stack and execute it
+When element is clicked, the router matches the argument value to each path template from route stack and when path
-action passing data as first parameter.
+template is matched executes it action passing data as first parameter.

 __Example__: